AniketGodambe/firebase_local_notification_1/README.md

 # firebase_local_notification

-This project is a starting point for a Flutter application.

-Using get_storage Notifications for android and iOS.
+# Notifications for android and ios.

+- Setup your project in firebase.
+Complete required things related to firebase in app notifications.

+- There is different code for below mention actions.

 - onMessage, onBackgroundMessage and onMessageOpenedApp notifications and navigations.